MicrosoftDocs/powerapps-docs/powerapps-docs/user/use-copilot-model-driven-apps.md

 ## Provide feedback

-To provide feedback to help improve copilot, select the thumb up or thumb down icon included in each copilot response.
+To provide feedback to help improve copilot, select the thumbs up or thumbs down icon included in each copilot response.
 Feedback can be submitted for each copilot response.

 ### Provide positive feedback